An SEO Primer: Your Introduction to Search Engine Optimization

 Link Profiles and Other Factors to Remember

-Along with the number of links, etc; there are a bunch of other factors that Google takes into account when examining backlinks.
+Besides the number of links, etc., Google considers many other ranking factors when examining backlinks.
 The authority of the linking site is a big one.
 Remember, industry-leading sites are always a better target than directories or smaller niche blogs.
-The number of links from a given site is another: too many makes them look spammy, while just one looks a bit lackluster.
+The number of links from a given site is another: too many make them look spammy, while just one looks lackluster.

 The Do's and Don'ts of Inbound Link Building for SEO

-- Establish strong partnerships with sites that you want to link from.
+Establish strong partnerships with sites that you want to link from.

-- Buy links.
+Buy links.
 Ever.

-- Participate in link exchanges.
+Participate in link exchanges.
 At least, not too often.
 Again, there can be negative impacts on your link profile if you do too many exchanges.

-- Link building, like content marketing in general, is a long game.
+Link building, like content marketing in general, is a long game.
 You won't necessarily see results in the first few months or more.
 But once you do, they can be impressive.

-- Spending the time and energy in the beginning, to build and cultivate a strong relationship with linking sites will pay dividends in the strength of the links you'll get and the pull these backlinks will give your domain.
+Spending the time and energy in the beginning to build and cultivate a strong relationship with linking sites will pay dividends in the strength of the links you'll get, and the pull these backlinks will give your domain.

-- Quality inbound links are the goal, so take your time and be sure you're getting strong links from authoritative domains that meet the same EAT standards as yours and you won't be disappointed.
+Quality inbound links are the goal, so take your time and be sure you're getting strong links from authoritative domains that meet the same EAT standards as yours and you won't be disappointed.